-The general principle adopted to prepare this additional financial information is that of historical cost, except for those captions that the IFRS require be measured at fair value.
+The general principle adopted to prepare this additional financial information at 31 March 2024 is that of historical cost, except for those captions that the IFRS require be measured at fair value.
 The most significant accounting policies applied are described below.

-The Group has prepared this additional financial information on a going concern basis and to give a true and fair view of the Group's financial position and financial performance.
+The Group has prepared this additional financial information on a going concern basis and to give a true and fair view of its financial position, financial performance and cash flows for the period.
 Management has made use of estimates as described later.